– Application forms: Psychometric Tests: Assessment Centres

 - Assessment Centre – Presentation: Complete our Presentation Masterclass

 - Assessment Centre – Written Exercise: Complete our Written Exercise Masterclass

 CV’s & Cover Letters

 Assessment centres/assessment day

 Assessment days can be nerve-wracking but the key to enjoying them and performing well is to be prepared.
+They may be online or in person; half a day or a whole day.
 Read the invitation you have been sent as it is likely that there will be details of what to expect.
-If note, use the legal carers websites and forums to find out about other applicants’ experiences on the day (but remember that firms don’t always stick to the same format and they will have a range of different ‘tests’).
+If not, use the legal carers websites and forums to find out about other applicants’ experiences on the day (but remember that firms don’t always stick to the same format and they will have a range of different ‘tests’).

 Typically an assessment centre/day will consist of some/all of the following: